 - Labor costs: If you’re not comfortable installing the spacers yourself, hire a pro to complete the job.
 Labor costs for coil spacer installation averages about $200 for labor.

 If you’re adding lift to an SUV, you may want to consider strut extensions.
 Strut extensions are for trucks that have a coilover strut at the front suspension, which are typically sports utility vehicles.
 Essentially, these vehicles need a spacer applied to the existing strut to create lift.
 These are easy to install and can also be removed if the situation warrants.

 - Price: Strut extension kits are available online and retail from $31 for a basic kit to $1,700 for a more sophisticated, high-end kit.
 Price is largely dependent on your truck’s make and model, as well as the components that come with the kit.

-To get your strut extensions professionally installed, consider the cost of parts plus labor.
-Labor cost for this job could run up to $500 with alignment included (which is recommended by professionals.)
+- Labor costs: Labor cost for this job could run up to $500 with alignment included (which is recommended by professionals.)